2015 Revision - Update: 7/31/2015

 The Staff Recognition Committee shall help organize programs and events that recognize and reward staff members for their contributions to the University.
 The Chair(s) of the committee shall notify the Executive Committee when recipients of the annual President’s Award have been chosen.

-The Staff Training and Development Committee shall suggest, comment, and provide feedback on issues concerning training and development of Case Western Reserve University employees in order to improve performance, aid in career advancement, and increase job satisfaction
+The Development and Training Committee shall suggest, comment, and provide feedback on issues concerning training and development of Case Western Reserve University employees in order to improve performance, aid in career advancement, and increase job satisfaction

 Section 3: Ad Hoc Committees